ergosumdre/GoogleGlass-OpenAssistant/README.md

 # Google Glass Meets Open Source Multimodal Models

 Imagine a world where you can understand the world around you, simply by looking at it.
 With Google Glass Open Source Assistant, you can harness the power of open-source AI-powered vision to unlock new possibilities.
-By combining the capabilities of LLava Vision from Ollama and OpenAI's Transcription capabilities, you can turn your Google Glass into a powerful tool for understanding and interacting with the world.
+By combining the capabilities of LLama from Meta and OpenAI's Transcription capabilities, you can turn your Google Glass into a powerful tool for understanding and interacting with the world.

 ## Getting Started